A Letter From The Head

 Burroughs was founded in 1923 by a group of parents who wanted a coeducational, non-sectarian, college preparatory secondary school for their children.
 They named the school for the 19th-century naturalist, and we continue to take great pride in the physical simplicity and beauty of the campus, the trees, the pond, the natural Missouri plantings—not to mention our 44-acre campus, Drey Land, in the Ozarks.

 We also hold on to our founders’ original ideas: that education is not simply to be handed down on high from the teacher to the students.
 We take a progressive method of education and apply it to a liberal arts curriculum.
 We want students to be active learners.
 To be curious.
 To think.
 To question.
 To be involved not just with their heads but with their hands and with each other.
 To be involved in student government.
 To compete on the playing fields.
 To create in fine, performing and practical art studios.
+To engage in and be of service to their community.
 To try, to learn, to succeed and, sometimes, to fail and try again.

 This is possible because Burroughs is a close community.
 It’s a place where people are known.
 Every student has a grade-level principal, a school counselor, and an individual advisor.
 And this is on top of five core teachers, three or four elective teachers, several coaches, and faculty members with whom they have a family-style lunch.